Build a receiver

 ...

-As you can see from the logs, the tailtracer has been initialized successfully and every minute there will be one message, which is I should start processing traces now!, triggered by the dummy ticker in tailtracer/trace-receiver.go.
+As you can see from the logs, the tailtracer has been initialized successfully.
+Every minute, there will be a message that reads, I should start processing traces now!, triggered by the dummy ticker in tailtracer/trace-receiver.go.

-Note: you can always stop the process by pressing Ctrl + C in your Collector’s terminal.
+Note: You can always stop the process by pressing Ctrl + C in your Collector terminal.

-Of course, you may use your IDE of choice to debug the receiver, just like how you normally debug a Go project.
+Additionally, you may use your IDE of choice to debug the receiver, just as you would normally debug a Go project.
 Here is a simple launch.json file for Visual Studio Code for your reference:

 {